next-theme/hexo-generator-searchdb/README.md

 Seach data generator plugin for Hexo.

-This plugin is used for generating a search index file, which contains all the neccessary data of your articles that you can use to write a local search engine for your blog.
+This plugin is used for generating a search index file, which contains all the necessary data of your articles that you can use to write a local search engine for your blog.
 Supports both XML and JSON format output.

 ## Install